shin315/social-download-manager/README.md

 3. Select desired video quality
 4. Click "Download" to start downloading
 5. View download history in the "Downloaded Videos" tab

+## Development Notes

+### Temporary Files
+The application generates several temporary files and directories during operation:
+- `__pycache__/` directories and `.pyc` files - Python bytecode cache
+- `.venv/` - Virtual environment (should not be committed to repository)

+These files are excluded from the Git repository via `.gitignore`.

 ## Contributing